 - Day 7 - Call in bailiffs to enforce removal if the encampment is still present

-Where an encampment is on private land we will liaise with the landowner and Essex Police to ensure that any impact on local communities and the environment is kept to a minimum whilst the encampment is present.
+Where an encampment is on private land we will liaise with the landowner and Essex Police to make sure that any impact on local communities and the environment is kept to a minimum whilst the encampment is present.

 Options available to private landowners include proceedings for possession of land through the County Courts and the use of private bailiffs to secure land and remove trespassers.

-Further information on powers and options available is provided in the Government publication: Dealing with illegal and unauthorised encampments
+For more information on powers and options available, view the Government publication: Dealing with illegal and unauthorised encampments.

-More information is available on the Essex County Council website
+More information is available by visiting Essex County Council.